ozdemirbilal/AutomationTaskPS/README.md

 All automation is done in Java.

 Notes:
-The video is here: https://screenrec.com/share/IDunrel80h
+The test video is here: https://screenrec.com/share/IDunrel80h